prequel-dev/preq/README.md

 Matching lines          done!
 [1.01K lines in 4ms; 275.29K lines/s]
 CRE-2025-0918        critical [1 hits @ 2025-03-11T10:00:19-04:00]
 ```
-See our running preq guide for full walkthrough, including writing your own rules: https://docs.prequel.dev/running
+See our running `preq` guide for full walkthrough, including writing your own rules: https://docs.prequel.dev/running

 ## Example CRE

 This rule detects a specific sequence of events from one log source within a set time period.
-It also checks that a certain event doesn’t occur during that period.
+It also checks that a certain event does not occur during that period.
 If it does, the rule will not trigger.

 ```yaml title="cre-2024-0007.yaml" showLineNumbers
 cre: